CNBC's Inside India newsletter: How China's DeepSeek could benefit India

 It could also mark a major turning point for Indian technology companies such as Infosys, which have previously had to rely on AI models created by U.S.-based tech firms, such as Meta's Llama.

-Keshav Murugesh, chief executive of business process management firm WNS, said DeepSeek's AI model is a "pivotal advancement" for Indian technology companies.
+Keshav Murugesh, chief executive of business transformation firm WNS, said DeepSeek's AI model is a "pivotal advancement" for Indian technology companies.

 He suggested the low cost of development will enable new AI models to be trained in India's regional languages and enable use cases previously deemed uneconomical.
 The vast majority of sophisticated large language models today, such as OpenAI's o1 and Anthropic's Claude Sonnet 3.5, can output text only in a handful of languages.